 - we only use your email address for the reasons you gave it

 - unless you ask us to, we won’t add your email address to other mailing lists.

 If you give us other personal information when using an online form or email, we will only:

 - collect it by lawful and fair means

 - use it for a lawful purpose

-- collect it with your consent.
+- collect it from someone else if required, with your consent.

-We may provide your personal information to:
+We can provide your personal information to:

-- government agencies / departments or anyone we are required or permitted, by law, to provide personal information to, or
+- government agencies/departments or anyone we are required or permitted, by law, to provide personal information to, or

 - researchers conducting research or survey work for us.